 Rachel’s research interests broadly centre on the connections between biodiversity, ecosystem services, and human well-being within production (agricultural and forestry) landscapes, and the process and outcomes of land management decisions.
 Cultural, socio-economic, and political factors (and not solely ecological and physical conditions) are critical drivers of land use, but often only a subset are considered in developing policies or management strategies.
 Ultimately, for any of the gains in terms of conservation there are also losers, often among those who have little say in the process or are on the margins of society.

-Trying to address some of these shortcomings with our current models of conservation, Rachel will explore issues of social equity and participation in conservation and natural resources management.
-Her research will develop within a case study of community forest management in Indonesian Borneo, and attempt to look at different levels of stakeholders involved in decision-making processes around forest management.
+Trying to address some of these shortcomings with our current models of conservation, Rachel explored issues of social equity and participation in conservation and natural resources management.
+Her research developed within a case study of community forest management in Indonesian Borneo, and looked at different levels of stakeholders involved in decision-making processes around forest management.
 Through all the doom and gloom emanating from global environmental change science, Rachel still thinks we can use our growing knowledge of ‘socio-ecological systems’ to find ways for ecological services and human livelihoods to complement one another, for more just, effective, and resilient solutions over time.

-The PhD is supported through the University of Queensland International Scholarship, an ARC Discovery award, and CEED top up scholarship, and is undertaken in collaboration with the Borneo futures initiative and a Darwin Initiative project on community land rights in Indonesia.
-Rachel is supervised by Professor Kerrie Wilson, Associate Professor Jonathan Rhodes, and Dr. Elizabeth Law.
+The PhD was supported through the University of Queensland International Scholarship, an ARC Discovery award, and CEED top up scholarship, and was undertaken in collaboration with the Borneo futures initiative and a Darwin Initiative project on community land rights in Indonesia.
+Rachel was supervised by Professor Kerrie Wilson, Associate Professor Jonathan Rhodes, and Dr. Elizabeth Law.

 PhD Candidate, University of Queensland, April 2016 – 2020